gene-ressler/bridge-designer/src/app/features/iterations/README.md

 ## Parent-child relation of iterations

 Every iteration has a natural child relationship with its predecessor.
-After a jump, the jumped-to iteration becomes the parent.
+After a jump, the jumped-to iteration becomes the parent of the next iteration created.
 Since an iteration can be jumped-to any number of times, parent-child pairs naturally form an n-ary tree.

 The UI widget offers two views of available iterations: